UFC Fight Night: Machida vs. Mousasi: Background

 The event was headlined by a middleweight bout between former world champions Lyoto Machida and Gegard Mousasi.

 Returning veteran Nate Loughran was expected to face Erick Silva at the event.
 However, Loughran was forced out of the bout with an injury and was replaced by promotional newcomer Takenori Sato.

 Zubaira Tukhugov was expected to face Thiago Tavares at this event.
 However, Tavares was forced to pull out due to an undisclosed injury, and was replaced by UFC newcomer Douglas Silva de Andrade.

 This event was the first one to feature the new post-fight bonus structure.
 Fight of the Night bonuses remained, while the Submission of the Night and Knockout of the Night were both replaced by two Performance of the Night bonuses.
 They were awarded to fighters who display "the two best individual performances on the card," according to a statement released by the UFC.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: